-On July 21, 2004, the OPUC staff and other intervenors filed their initial testimony that the sale of PGE to Oregon Electric not be approved unless greater net benefits for customers of PGE can be demonstrated.
-Oregon Electric will have the opportunity to respond to concerns raised by the staff and other intervenors in subsequent rebuttal testimony and scheduled settlement meetings.
-As part of the OPUC process to consider the proposed sale, testimony, settlement conferences, and hearings have been scheduled.
-Final oral arguments have been scheduled for December, with a decision expected by year-end 2004.
+In July 2004, the OPUC Staff and other intervenors filed their initial testimony that the sale of PGE to Oregon Electric not be approved unless greater net benefits for customers of PGE can be demonstrated.
+In September, OPUC Staff recommended approval of the sale subject to certain conditions, including customer rate credits and limitations on distributions from PGE to Oregon Electric.
+Oregon Electric has responded to concerns raised by the staff and other intervenors in subsequent rebuttal testimony and settlement meetings.
+Hearings were held in October and final oral arguments are scheduled for December.
+A decision by the Commission is expected in early 2005.